git-cola/git-cola/docs/git-cola.rst

 -------------
 Files can be dragged from the the `Status` tool onto other applications.

-Some terminals do not gracefully handle multiple files being dragged onto them.
+Some terminals will treat a drag with multiple files by separating them with newlines, which is less amenable for pasting command-line arguments.

-For example, `kitty` will mash multiple paths together instead of separating them with spaces.
+To avoid this issue, hold down `Alt / Option` when dragging from the `Status` tool.

-To avoid this issue, hold down `shift` when dragging from the `Status` tool.
-The drag and drop payload will no longer contain local file URLs -- it will contain plain text that is amenable for use in a command-line.
+The drag and drop payload will no longer contain local file URLs -- it will contain plain text that is amenable for use on a command-line.

-Note: if drag and drop is not working and you are using Wayland / Gnome then you may need to ``export QT_QPA_PLATFORM=wayland`` in your environment before running `git cola`.
+Note: if drag and drop is not working and you are using Wayland / Gnome then you may need to check whether you have ``QT_QPA_PLATFORM`` set in your environment to a value other than ``wayland``.
+Git Cola will set this value to ``wayland`` when Wayland is detected, but this setup is not performed if the ``QT_QPA_PLATFORM`` environment variable is already set.

 Actions
 -------